phpdev-uk/configuration-management-ansible/workshop/notes.md

 ok: [default]

 PLAY RECAP *********************************************************************
-vagrant                    : ok=7    changed=2    unreachable=0    failed=0
+default                    : ok=7    changed=2    unreachable=0    failed=0
 ```

 We can see that seven tasks ran successfully (`ok=7`) and two resulted in
 changes.
 Since the default policy of UFW is to allow all outgoing traffic and
 deny all incoming traffic, these two tasks did not result in changes.

-If you run the playbook again, you should see that seven tasks run successfully
+If you `vagrant provision` again, you should see that seven tasks run successfully
 but this time there are no changes.

 Login to the virtual machine to verify that the rules have been setup correctly:

 ```
 $ vagrant ssh
-vagrant@vagrant-ubuntu-trusty-64:~$ sudo ufw status
+vagrant@ubuntu-xenial:~$ sudo ufw status
 Status: active

 To                         Action      From
 --                         ------      ----
 22                         ALLOW       Anywhere
 22 (v6)                    ALLOW       Anywhere (v6)
 ```